Gel electrophoresis of proteins: Clear native PAGE

 CN-PAGE (commonly referred to as Native PAGE) separates acidic water-soluble and membrane proteins in a polyacrylamide gradient gel.
 It uses no charged dye so the electrophoretic mobility of proteins in CN-PAGE (in contrast to the charge shift technique BN-PAGE) is related to the intrinsic charge of the proteins.
 The migration distance depends on the protein charge, its size and the pore size of the gel.
 In many cases this method has lower resolution than BN-PAGE, but CN-PAGE offers advantages whenever Coomassie dye would interfere with further analytical techniques, for example it has been described as a very efficient microscale separation technique for FRET analyses.
-Also CN-PAGE is milder than BN-PAGE so it can retain labile supramolecular assemblies of membrane protein complexes that are dissociated under the conditions of BN-PAGE.
+Additionally, as CN-PAGE does not require the harsh conditions of BN-PAGE, it can retain the supramolecular assemblies of membrane protein complexes that would be dissociated in BN-PAGE.

-Quantitative native PAGE
+Preparative native PAGE

-The folded protein complexes of interest separate cleanly and predictably without the risk of denaturation due to the specific properties of the polyacrylamide gel, electrophoresis buffer solution, electrophoretic equipment and parameters used.
+The folded protein complexes of interest separate cleanly and predictably without the risk of denaturation due to the specific properties of the polyacrylamide gel, electrophoresis buffer solution, electrophoretic equipment and standard parameters used.
 The separated proteins are continuously eluted into a physiological eluent and transported to a fraction collector.
-In four to five PAGE fractions each the metal cofactors can be identified and absolutely quantified by high-resolution ICP-MS. The respective structures of the isolated metalloproteins in these fractions can be determined by solution NMR spectroscopy.
+In four to five PAGE fractions each the different metal ion cofactors can be identified and absolutely quantified by high-resolution ICP-MS. The associated structures of the isolated metalloproteins in these fractions can be specifically determined by solution NMR spectroscopy.